emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

     y.method();
     y.delete();

-Value Types
+Value types
 ===========

-Imagine a common, small data type, like ``Point2f``.
-Because manual memory management for basic types is onerous, *embind* provides support for value types.
-Value arrays are converted to and from JavaScript Arrays and value objects are converted to and from JavaScript Objects.
+Manual memory management for basic types is onerous, so *embind* provides support for value types. :cpp:class:`Value arrays <value_array>` are converted to and from JavaScript Arrays and :cpp:class:`value objects <value_object>` are converted to and from JavaScript Objects.

+Consider the example below:

 .. code:: cpp